shamik394/dse511_final_project/README.md

   - Final_Project_DSE_511.ipynb - This file includes all three parts for this final project and is completely written in python.

   - Part_a_in_r.pdf - This PDF file contains the output of my R code.
 I'm comparing two programming languages, R and Python, to determine which produces visually appealing data representations.
 The R visualization is more aesthetically pleasing, while the Python version is simpler but includes a color key to clarify what each color represents for the reader.
-In my mind, the python version is much better for this assignment rather than the one that R produced.
+In my mind, the Python version is much better for this assignment rather than the one that R produced.

   - DSE_511_Part_a_in_r.
 R - This .r.rft file contains my R code which help me produce the file name "Part_a_in_r.pdf".